Hebrew Perspectives

 I really wanted to write an article which lays forth a "pattern of praying" - but when I came upon brother Dwight Pryor's wonderful article entitled

 "Patterns and Principles of Jewish Prayer" - I said why write one, his is great!
-This article taken from a teaching brother Dwight gave in Britain in 1994 blessed me when I heard it, now its on-line.
+This article taken from a teaching brother Dwight gave in Britain in 1994 blessed me when I first heard it, now its on-line praying it will bless you also.
 I found no reason to take the time to write an article when this one says it all.
 Enjoy!

 Patterns and Principles